yowainwright/developer-ci-benefits/docs/02-what-is-ci.md

 ## My definition

-Continuouse Integration is a pattern of programming combining infrastructure, testing, and development practices to safely and confidently push code from development to production continuously.
+Continuous Integration is a pattern of programming combining infrastructure, testing, and development practices to safely and confidently push code from development to production continuously.

 ----